HTML element: Document body elements

 Conversely, inline elements are treated as part of the flow of document text; they cannot have margins, width, or height set, and do break across lines.

 Block elements

 Block elements, or block-level elements, have a rectangular structure.
 By default, these elements will span the entire width of its parent element, and will thus not allow any other element to occupy the same horizontal space as it is placed on.

-The rectangular structure of a block element is often referred to as the box model, and is made up of several parts.
+The rectangular structure of a block element is often referred to as the CSS box model, and is made up of several parts.
 Each element contains the following: